 “Please write again when you find time.”

-Since I was never sure if my Get Lost Lambs ever even opened my letters, I was of course delighted to hear from Will.
+Since I wrote to many others who never responded, I was of course delighted to hear from Will.
 His letter encouraged me to believe that my efforts might bear some fruit some day—or at least that they had the chance to do some good.
 So you may understand my disappointment just two weeks later when I received another letter from Will that included the following: “You have a marvelous gift of wit and prose for your Bible Storytelling and I wish you well.
 But I am afraid I have no interest, and no desire for you to waste your time.”

 I was crushed.
 But since he had been so encouraging just a few days prior, my wife convinced me to disregard his request and write to him again.
 And it’s a good thing I did.
 For over the course of the months that followed, Will and I became regular correspondents, pen pals of a sort.
 Each month I would write to Will, and each month (or so) he would mail back his counter-arguments and justifications for his contrary beliefs.
 Sometimes he supplemented his notes with political commentary, but even in the midst of his occasional rants, it was clear that he enjoyed the exchange of ideas.
 He often closed his letters with a tender expression of admiration: “Peter, I believe your faith is unshakable. . . .
 I hope you are right and that I’m just a cynical old man that is not smart enough to have faith and no desire to change.
 I am content.”